Archibald Alexander Gordon: After the war and later life

-In 1920 Major Gordon received the message that King George V personally selected him to be part of the entourage for the Belgian State Visit to England.
-During the festivities, Major Gordon was decorated by King Albert with the commander in the order of Leopold II.
+In 1920, Major Gordon received the message that King George V personally selected him to be part of the entourage for the Belgian state visit to England.
+During the festivities, Major Gordon was decorated by King Albert as a Commander of the Order of Leopold II.
 One of the festivities was an evening ball where the German ambassador, doctor Stahmer and his wife were present.
 Major Gordon was in the company of Sir Edward Wallington when he noticed that the German guests were left alone.
 Major Gordon suggested to Wallington to go over and talk to them.
 Later that evening, Major Gordon assisted the Duke of Connaught when he was having trouble with his boots.
 The Duke said he witnessed how he and Wallington had started a conversation with the German ambassador and his wife when they appeared lonely and said it was the right thing to do.
 Major Gordon replied that he was informed that the ambassador and his wife had lost their two children - all the family they had - in the war, and he felt sympathy for them because he had a similar feeling.Two years later, Major Gordon was asked by the Grand Marshal of the Belgian Court, on behalf of King Albert, if he could be in Brussels for the occasion of the return visit by the English monarchs on May 7, 1922.
-This was Major Gordon's last assignment for the Belgian Royal family.
+This was Major Gordon's last assignment for the Belgian royal family.
 After the festivities he guided Queen Mary and her entourage through Belgium while her husband went off to see the war cemeteries.
 Major Gordon gave a tour near Antwerp and explained the scenes of the Siege of Antwerp.
 Later that day the suite arrived at Malines where the Queen met with Cardinal Mercier.